About the Graduate Program

 - M.S.
 School Counseling

 - M.S.
 Student Affairs/College Counseling

 The program is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
 All students are prepared to take a state licensure or national certification exam in their preparation area.
 Our students have a very successful pass rate on the National Counselor Exam (NCE).

-Counseling and Human Development website - Graduate - CHRD-Clinical Mental Health Counseling
+Counseling and Human Resource Development - Graduate - CHRD-Clinical Mental Health Counseling